tangjm/exampleDockerImage/README.md

 sudo docker build -t my-app:v1 https://github.com/tangjm/testDockerOnEC2#main
 ```

 The argument to `docker build` is the build context.
 This is a set of files used for generating your image.
 They should reside within the same directory as your Dockerfile.
 In this case, we're passing a URL to use a remote directory for our build context.
-The suffix `#main` indicates that we want the main branch version of our repository.
+The suffix `#main` indicates that we want the contents of our respository on our main branch.
 See [docs](https://docs.docker.com/engine/reference/commandline/build/#git-repositories) for more on this.

 The build context is first sent to the Docker daemon.
-Then the instructions within your Dockerfile are executed in order.
+Then the instructions within your Dockerfile are executed in order, adding an immutable layer each time.
 Finally, the container image is built.

 Check that the image was built successfully